 Entry places to the SALP are strictly limited.

-Enrolments and Expressions of Interest in the SALP program have now closed for Year 7 2021.
+Enrolments and Expressions of Interest in the SALP program have now opened for Year 7 in 2022.
+Form can be found on our Application for Enrolment Page on this website.
 Please call the college on 9561 7300 if you have any further enquiries

-Please note we currently do NOT have any places available in the program for 2020 or 2021.
+Please note we currently do NOT have any places available in the program for Year 8 or Year 9 in 2022.

 Parents/carers that have a child enrolled in the Alkimos Primary School SALP will have the option of continuing in the program through to secondary schooling, as Alkimos College is the partnering SALP secondary school